kdouda/chat-tui/readme.md

 * application will lose state on a server crash, the client would not know
 * poor UI
 * chat message is not removed from chat input box after sending it - couldn't get it to work, not very important
+* connects only to localhost, should prompt user for address to connect to?

 ## Things I would do differently for a production project